project-sunbird/project-sunbird.github.io/pages/faqs/database_questions.md

 ---
 Q: Are there any data initialization scripts?

-A: A Cassandra.cql is available for initial data setup.
-Follow the link below and run the file to create initial data base:
+A: Cassandra.cql is available for initial data setup.
+Follow the link and run the file to create initial data base:

 https://github.com/project-sunbird/sunbird-lms-mw/tree/master/actors/src/main/resources

-Q: Is there any initial entries for?:
+Q: Are there any initial entries for?:

 - ORG
 - ROLE
 - USERS

-A:  There is no initial entries for User.
+A:  There are no initial entries for a user.
 But default entry for ORG and Roles are available.
 Refer Cassandra.cql file.
      Under resources folder we have following two CSV.
      a. pageMgmt.CSV ->  this will have page section details inside it.
      b. pageSection.csv ->  this will have details for a particular section.